neroden/timetable_kit/timetable_kit/connecting_services/logos/README-logos.rst

 'tre' - DONE
 'texrail' - DONE - No longer using a logo on its website; use old logo variant used by Wikipedia.
 'tucson_sunlink_streetcar' - Does not have a logo.
 Use text.
-'metrolink' - DONE - may need to be shortened, though 'denver_rtd' - DONE
+'metrolink' - DONE - may need to be shortened, though.
+FIXME 'denver_rtd' - DONE
-'frontrunner'
+'frontrunner' - DONE
-'uta_trax',
+'uta_trax' - DONE
 'nm_railrunner'
 'the_hop'
 'twin_cities_metro_transit'